Languages of the United Kingdom: Wales

 Welsh (Cymraeg) emerged in the 6th century from Brittonic, the common ancestor of Welsh, Breton, Cornish, and the extinct language known as Cumbric.
 Welsh is thus a member of the Brythonic branch of the Celtic languages, and is spoken natively in Wales.
 There are also Welsh speakers in Y Wladfa (The Colony), a Welsh settlement in Argentina, which began in 1865 and is situated mainly along the coast of Chubut Province in the south of Patagonia.
-Chubut estimates the number of Patagonian Welsh speakers to be about 1,500.
+It is believed that there are as many as 5,000 speakers of Patagonian Welsh.